-Lilies of the valley are naturally shade-loving and prefer moist, well-drained loamy soil.
+And like most shade-loving plants, lilies of the valley prefer moist, well-drained loamy soil.
 Never plant them in full sun.
 If you do, their bright green leaves will lose their color and turn ugly shades of brown.

 DON’T EAT THEM

-You may be surprised to learn that all parts of the lily of the valley are toxic if eaten.
-So, when handling the flowers, it’s best to wear gloves to prevent any residue from being transmitted to food.
+Finally, you may be surprised to learn that all parts of the lily of the valley are toxic if eaten.
+So when handling the flowers, it’s best to wear gloves to prevent any residue from being transmitted to food.
 Symptoms of lily of the valley poisoning include stomachache and blurred vision.

 To see photos of my garden designs, including plant lists, check out my Instagram at carole.herebydesign.
 I post seasonally from spring through fall.